devopsdays-austin/runbooks/speakers-cfp_runbook.md

 ## Reminders or Common Mistakes

 * Spend "real time" with the CFP software before opening the CFP.
-It can be tricky
+It can be tricky.
-* You DON'T have to "promote" someone who submitted via the CFP to a keynote slot.
-Recruit your keynote speaker(s) as needed.
+* You DONT have to "promote" a someone in via the CFP, you can help recruit keynote speakers and provide feedback when needed from core
-* Gain the muscle to find "sales pitches" abstracts, but don't beat yourself up if one slips through
+* Gain the muscule to find "sales pitches" abstracts, but don't beat yourself up if one slips through